 Progressive Renewal Criteria

-All EntrePass holders have to meet the following requirement for renewal w.e.f 1 September 2013.
+All EntrePass holders will also have to meet the following requirements for renewals.

 |No. of years after award of EntrePass||No. of local jobs created*||Minimum Total Business Spending**|